Strawberry Rhubarb Pie is the first sign of Summer!

 This post may contains affiliate links.
 Please see my Disclosure Policy for the details.

-And with Spring just around the corner, my mouth starts to water just thinking about all the delicious fruit pies we can make, especially this homemade old fashioned strawberry rhubarb pie!
+And with Summer just around the corner, doesn’t your mouth start to water just thinking about all the delicious fruit pies we can make, especially this homemade old fashioned strawberry rhubarb pie!

 One of the first plants that usually pops up on a vegetable garden in North America is the lowly rhubarb plant.